How to Sand Wood Like a Pro: Know the Different Ways

 Some roughness left

 There will be some roughness left by the 80-grit sandpaper.
-Therefore, the next objective is to sand away that roughness by a 120-grit sandpaper.
+Therefore, the next objective is to sand away that roughness by 120-grit sandpaper.
 It will not take too long as the previous sandpaper.
-You will be able to feel the smoothness of the surface when it's done.
+You will be able to feel the smoothness of the surface when it’s done.
 Remove the sawdust when sanding is finished.

-Again, attach a 180-grit sandpaper to the tool and start sanding.
+Again, attach 180-grit sandpaper to the tool and start sanding.
 It will make the surface even smoother.
 You will feel the noticeable difference in the wood.

-Your wood is ready to get some finish or stain on it.
+After achieving such a level of smoothness, Your wood is ready to get some finish or stain on it.
 Although power sanders save time and effort, they have disadvantages as well.
-Power sander leaves curly marks on the surface, and you will not be able to notice the marks until it's time for applying the final finish.
+Power sander leaves curly marks on the surface, and you will not be able to notice the marks until it’s time for applying the final finish.

 Avoid Curly Marks Created from Power Sanders?